Hulk Hogan's Celebrity Championship Wrestling: Other

-The trainers included Brutus "The Barber" Beefcake, Brian Knobs (who are best friends of Hogan), and Tom Howard.
+The trainers included Brutus "The Barber" Beefcake, Brian Knobbs (who are best friends of Hogan), and Tom Howard.
 Bubba the Love Sponge was the special commentator.

 Former professional wrestlers also made special appearances in the series.
 Bill Goldberg, a film actor and former WCW World Heavyweight Champion and WWE World Heavyweight Champion, guest starred in the sixth episode.
 Rob Van Dam, a former ECW World Heavyweight Champion and WWE Champion, guest starred in the fifth episode.